 - For B2B buyers, word of mouth and web searches are the best ways of finding info.

-- Twenty-something B2B buyers are TWICE as likely to use social media as 31-40 year olds.
+- Twenty-something B2B buyers are TWICE as likely to use social media as 31-40-year-olds.

 - 21% of B2B buyers use social media at some point in the buying process.

 - 22% of buyers are ready to move to a new distributor (supplier) that could provide a better eCommerce experience.
-For a $100M revenue stream with 25% gross margin, that means up to $5.5M of gross profit dollars at risk.

 - B2B buyers are far more likely to use LinkedIn for conversation than for just finding articles.
 This is less true of Twitter.